anyaharter97/notes/reference_virt_libvirt-dbus.md

 #### Connect Methods

 The connect methods are easier to identify because their name should start with "virConnect" and their first argument should take a virConnectPtr.
-Methods with "Event" in the name are handled differently (see [Implementing Events Methods](#implementing-events-methods)
+Methods with "Event" in the name are handled differently (see [Implementing Events Methods](#implementing-events-methods)).

 We will use virConnectListAllNWFilters as an example.